tthomn/CAS-FEE-Project-2/README.md

 ### Firebase Functions

-This project includes the following Firebase Functions:
+At: cd yourPath/frontend/functions This project includes the following Firebase Functions:

 ### 1. `cartCollectionCleaner`